ABHISHEkabiii/Automatic-Image-Captioning/README.md

     return features
 ```

-Features were visualised using **PCA** (4096 → 2D) and **k-means clustering** (k=4) to verify semantic grouping — images in the same cluster visually resemble each other, confirming the representations are meaningful.
+Each image is encoded into a **4096-dimensional feature vector**.
+Features were validated using PCA (4096 → 2D) and k-means clustering (k=4) — images in the same cluster visually resemble each other, confirming the representations are semantically meaningful.

+---

 ### Model Architecture (Encoder-Decoder)